acousticrobot/web-16/_pages/toki-pona/lesson-01-welcome.md

 {:.grammar}
 >### grammar review
->Most lessons will now have a small section on the top that lists where you can find the information covered in the lesson in _pu_, _Pije_, and _Letan_, and a small grammar review for anything not covered below.
+>Most lessons will now have a small section on the top that lists where you can find the information covered in the lesson in _pu_, _Pije_, and _Lentan_, and a small grammar review for anything not covered below.
 >

 I am also always looking for clarification on differing positions on the grammar myself, especially as the language evolves.
 All of your experiences and opinions make this text that much stronger and more palatable to newcomers.
 Any suggestions are always welcome.